Information-theoretic interpretation of quantum formalism: General systems

-\begin{proposition} The entanglement entropy, Eq. (\ref{entanglemententropy}), of a bipartite quantum state is the mutual information of the corresponding canonical distributions.
+\begin{proposition} The entanglement entropy, Eq. (\ref{entanglemententropy}), of a bipartite quantum state is the mutual information of the corresponding principal distributions.

-\end{proposition} \emph{Proof.} The global quantum state $\rho_c$ and the two partial states $\rho_a$ and $\rho_b$ are simultaneously diagonal in a common canonical chart.
+\end{proposition} \emph{Proof.} The global quantum state $\rho_c$ and the two partial states $\rho_a$ and $\rho_b$ are simultaneously diagonal in a common principal window.
 Then, from Proposition (\ref{entropequation}), the computation similar to Eq. (\ref{relativeentropy}) is performed in a conventional probability distribution as in Eq. (\ref{mutualinformation}). $\Box$

 \paragraph{Conditional entropy.} Consider the entropy $S(\rho_a|\rho_b)$ of the state $\rho_a$ in $\mathcal{H}_a$ conditional on the state $\rho_b$ in $\mathcal{H}_b$.
 In conventional quantum information, this expression is considered problematic~\cite{guerra}.
-In the present model, it makes sense by switching to the canonical chart of $\rho_c$, as stated by Proposition (\ref{entropequation}) in Sec. (\ref{otherentropy}).
-In this chart, $\rho_c$ is diagonal in $\mathcal{H}_c$, and so are the partial traces $\rho_a$ and $\rho_b$ in $\mathcal{H}_a$ and in $\mathcal{H}_b$ respectively.
+In the present model, it makes sense by switching to the principal window of $\rho_c$, as stated by Proposition (\ref{entropequation}) in Sec. (\ref{otherentropy}).
+In this window, $\rho_c$ is diagonal in $\mathcal{H}_c$, and so are the partial traces $\rho_a$ and $\rho_b$ in $\mathcal{H}_a$ and in $\mathcal{H}_b$ respectively.
 By reverse transcription, let $\Omega_a$, $\Omega_b$ and the Cartesian product $\Omega_c=(\Omega_a, \Omega_b)$ denote the sample sets respectively.
 From Proposition (\ref{entropequation}) we have the formal correspondence

-where $\mathbb{H}(.)$ only refers to the canonical chart while $S(.)$ is valid irrespective of the chart.
+where $\mathbb{H}(.)$ only refers to a principal window while $S(.)$ is valid irrespective of the window.
 Therefore, in the present model, $S(\rho_a|\rho_b)$ is a well-defined function.

-\paragraph{Quantum discord.} Quantum discord~\cite{ollivier, henderson, modi} aims to characterize the degree of \enquote{quantumness} of a given density operator $\rho_c$ with respect to a pair of sub-registers.
-The problem arises because in the usual formulation~\cite{modi}, the computation of $S(\rho_a|\rho_b)$ is defined by a prior POVM measurement in $\mathcal{H}_b$ followed by a subsequent measurement in $\mathcal{H}_a$.
-As a result, the conditional entropy $S(\rho_a|\mathrm{POVM}_b)$ depends on the particular POVM used in $\mathcal{H}_b$.
-To recover the conventional quantum discord $D(\mathcal{H}_a|\mathcal{H}_b)$ in the present model, we can use the following definition,